 This accessibility statement applies to www.nhsstaffsurveys.com.
-The website is run by Picker Institute Europe on behalf of NHS England and NHS Improvement.
+The website is run by Picker Institute Europe on behalf of NHS England.

 We want as many people as possible to be able to use this website.
 For example, the website should allow you to: